-Dear #TruePrincesses!
-Suicide takes an American every 12.3 minutes and is the 10th leading cause of death in the US where 1.4 million people attempt suicide annually.
+I attempted to kill myself twice.
+Suicide takes an American every 12.3 minutes.
+It is the 10th leading cause of death in the US where 1.4 million people attempt suicide annually.
 Nearly 129 Americans die by suicide every day.
-Here’s my suicide story.
-I’m sharing it to shine some light of hope on this topic.
+Here’s my story, shared to shine some light of hope on this topic.

 My Suicidal Ideation

 In 2016 and 2017, I struggled with severely suicidal depression and was in the care of two mental health professionals: a trauma counselor and a Biblical counselor.
 It was a dark season of life, and I’m sharing with you here a spoken word poem I wrote reflecting on how I felt at the time.

 I feel stuck in life and I don’t care about the future.

 I have no desires of any kind, I’m numb, and I feel no motivation.